 Mydoh is an allowance and chore-tracking app that helps kids learn how to budget, save, and spend wisely.
 Parents can use the app to set up tasks for their kids to complete, manage allowance payments, and monitor how each child spends that allowance.

-Allowance is paid automatically every week and kids can spend it using the Smart Cash Card.
+Allowance can be scheduled to automatically pay your kids every week and they can spend it using the Smart Cash Card.
 They get hands-on experience earning and managing their own money, but you’re always in control.
 It’s a win-win.

 The hidden savings benefit: your sanity!

 Goodbye nagging, yelling, and Nintendo Switch hostage negotiations – only to give up and unload the dishwasher yourself.
 The Mydoh app takes the stroke-inducing stress out of getting your kids to do literally anything.